 Holistic grazing at Croome

-Croome is reaping the benefits after introducing ‘holistic grazing’ to the parkland.
+Croome is reaping the benefits after introducing ‘holistic grazing’ to the meadows in the parkland.
 Traditional breeds of cattle now graze across the picturesque estate of Croome near Worcester transforming once impoverished soil into a healthy and natural environment teeming with wildlife.

 “Our farmer has been grazing here for almost two years using the ‘holistic grazing’ method and we’re very happy with the results we’re seeing.” said Katherine Alker, Croome’s Garden and Outdoors Manager.
 “The added bonus is significant improvements in the diversity of wildlife that we’ve now got across the park, with mammals such as field voles and harvest mice seen frequently, and kestrels drawn in by increased opportunity for food.”